 Last Updated on March 1, 2023 by Lori Geurin

-Wondering how to travel with chronic illness?
-This post gives you 12 tips for traveling with chronic illness.
+Wondering how to go on vacation while suffering from chronic illness?
+This article offers you twelve useful tips for traveling with chronic illness.

 We recently took the family on a spring break trip to Florida, so I thought I’d share a little about our trip with you.
 I took my laptop on the trip, thinking I’d write along the way, but between being so busy and feeling pretty wiped out from the fast pace, it simply didn’t happen.

 David and I agreed it was one of our favorite trips with the kids yet.
 I was thankful the boys could come because they’re often busy with work or other activities like college kids are.
 Every family has its own vibe and when we all get together, there’s a lot of laughter.
 Plus, with all 6 of us together, things can get pretty loud.
 We all love music, joking around, the occasional debate (some more than others-ha!), and having fun.

-Here’s a short recap about our trip…(then I’ll give you the 12 travel tips).
+Here’s a short recap of our trip…(then I’ll give you the 12 travel tips).